Munbyn vs Rollo for UK Sellers (Best Thermal Printer for eBay & Marketplace Shipping)

 New reseller / Under 50 parcels per week → Buy Munbyn.

-Concerned about protecting margin early → Munbyn.
+Concerned about protecting early margin → Munbyn.

 My Recommendation